sanity-io/assist/plugin/README.md

 AI Assist can generate assets for images configured with a prompt field.

-An image is generated directly by using the "Generate image from prompt" instruction on the prompt field, or indirectly whenever the image prompt field is written to by an AI Assist instruction.
+An image is generated directly by using the **Generate image from prompt** instruction on the prompt field, or indirectly whenever the image prompt field is written to by an AI Assist instruction.

 ### Configure